vmware/dscr-for-vmware/Documentation/vSphereNodes.md

 $dscConfig | Start-VmwDscConfiguration
 ```

-When invoking a dsc configuration object that contains vSphereNodes but connections to those nodes are not established then a warning is printed to the console and those nodes get skipped during execution.
+When invoking a DSC configuration object that contains vSphereNodes but connections to those nodes are not established then a warning is printed to the console and those nodes get skipped during execution.